alecjacobson/gptoolbox/README.md

     compile_mex

 ## Dependencies ##

-This depends on MATLAB and its various toolbox extensions.
+gptoolbox depends on MATLAB and some of its toolbox extensions.
 Many functions should also work with Octave, though this has not been tested.

 Functions that rely on `quadprog` have been tested and optimized assuming that